 The last category encompasses treaties or other international agreements which result in contingencies that may require recognition or disclosure in the financial statements.
 Such contingencies may stem from commitments in a treaty or other international agreement to provide goods, services, or financial support when a future event occurs, or from litigation, claims, or assessments forged by other parties to the agreement.
 In such instances, conditions, situations, or circumstances exist involving uncertainty as to possible gain or loss to an entity that will ultimately be resolved when one or more future events occur or fail to occur.
 In accordance with SFFAS No. 5, a contingent liability should be recognized on the face of the basic financial statements when a past event or exchange transaction has occurred and a future outflow or other sacrifice of resources is probable and measurable.
 If any of the conditions for liability recognition are not met, and there is at least a reasonable possibility that a loss or an additional loss may have been incurred, a contingent liability should be disclosed in the notes regarded as an integral part of the basic financial statements.

 Disclosure should include the nature of the contingency and an estimate of the possible liability, an estimate of the range of possible liability, or a statement that such an estimate cannot be made.
 For circumstances where the recognition or disclosure of a contingent liability relates to litigation, claims, or assessments resulting from the U.S. Government’s involvement in a treaty or other international agreement, federal entities should summarize the financial treatment of such contingencies (recognition or disclosure) relative to the financial statements in the annual legal letter process.
-For a summary of the proper financial treatment of contingent liabilities related to litigation, claims, and assessments, refer to subsection 4707.10—Legal Letter Reporting Requirements.
+Any legal claim that is related to a treaty or other international agreement should be indicated as such on the legal letter form and in the appropriate column in the entity’s Management Schedule.
+For a summary of the proper financial treatment of contingent liabilities related to litigation, claims, and assessments, refer to subsection 4745.10—Legal Letter Reporting Requirements.

 Federal entity management must determine whether the entity has treaties and other international agreements it is responsible for reporting.
 If the federal entity has treaties and other international agreements it is responsible for reporting, entity management must:

-Significant entities must include a SUM as a part of their financial statement MRL (as stated in Section 4706).
+Significant entities must include a SUM as a part of their financial statement MRL (as stated in Section 4740).
 Significant entities with a year-end other than September 30 do not have to provide a SUM.
-The SUM is for federal entities’ current-year Balance Sheet, SNC/Income Statement, SCNP, Statement of Social Insurance, and Statement of Changes in Social Insurance Amounts (if applicable).
+The SUM is for federal entities’ current-year Balance Sheet, SNC, SCNP, Statement of Budgetary Resources, Statement of Social Insurance, and Statement of Changes in Social Insurance Amounts (if applicable).
 If there are no uncorrected misstatements, a representation to this effect is required in the MRL.

 Federal entities are required to provide the adjusting entries to correct the misstatements.
 A summary of uncorrected misstatements and adjusting entries must be submitted in the standardized Excel format as shown in the Financial Audit Manual, Section 595C, and should contain the following: